impeterk/tinyReddit/devLog.md

   in the end might not be necessary to implement.
 To be honest this depend on final styling and functionality

 - **Data fetching**
-  I should create `<Loading />` compoment when loading data, so that the app looks nicer.
-This should be pretty easy thanks to bulma :smile:
+ I have created new `<Loading />` component.This was pretty easy thanks to bulma :smile:.
+It is progress bar with text, that randomly changes color

 I have also added some "*error*" messages.
 When the subreddit you are trying to access does not exist.
 I believe that the functionality I wanted to build is there.
 So I will start to work on styling.